ChimeHQ/ConcurrencyPlus/README.md

 ## Other Useful Projects

 Right now, it's still quite difficult to make use of `AsyncSequence`.
-These libraries might be useful and are defintely worth checking out as well.
+These libraries might be useful and are definitely worth checking out as well.

 - [AnyAsyncSequence](https://github.com/vsanthanam/AnyAsyncSequence): super-focused on solving the lack type-erased sequences
 - [AsyncAlgorithms](https://github.com/apple/swift-async-algorithms): Apple-owned reactive extensions to `AsyncSequence`